Tudor44/angular2-customBaseApp/README.md

 # angular2-customBaseApp
-A my custum structure created for learn angular2
+A my custom structure created for learn angular2